MarbleTile/artosis-balance-update/README.md

 most agree that the tosis is an idiot but i implemented his ideas anyways...

+the mod is called remove-protoss because that's what artosis wishes this was.

 used Firegraft and PyMS to edit the .dat files, package them into an mpq, and turn that into an executable. posted the .dat & .mpq so people can verify this software is safe. i do not know how to implement artosis' ideas about zerg. i will figure it out some other time.

 ### online guide by the illustrious pr0nogo: http://pr0nogo.wikidot.com/sc-play